DS4PS/cpp-526-sum-2020/index.md

 Assessment of student performance in this course is based on indications that the course learning objectives stated above have been achieved.
 Several areas of measurement will be used to produce a final student performance rating.
 These areas of performance assessment include the following:

-1. The ability to build a custom dataset by important data from multiple sources, merging data, and reshaping, filtering or subsetting as necessary.
+1. The ability to build a custom dataset by important data from multiple sources, merging data, and reshaping, filtering or subsetting as necessary
-2. Translating from plain English business cases to logical statements in R using logical operators and analytical techniques applied to groups.
+2. Translating from plain English business cases to logical statements in R using logical operators and analytical techniques applied to groups
-3. Communicating information by developing custom visualizations and graphics.
+3. Communicating information by developing custom visualizations and graphics
-4. Using markdown documents to generate data-driven reports and data dashboards.
+4. Using markdown documents to generate data-driven reports and data dashboards

 ## B. Demonstrating Proficiency